General Dynamics F-16 in 1/72 scale : kit review & modelling report of REVELL kits

 antennas are NOT to be fitted on the nose, but part #86 as indicated.

-The initial base colours are standard F-16 with Federal Standard FS36270 lower surfaces and FS36118 upper areas.
+The outside initial base colours for the scheme as per kit starts as standard F-16 with Federal Standard FS36270 lower surfaces and FS36118 upper areas.
 Note that later on a two tone grey scheme was adapted for USAF F-16's and also there are some variations on how the grey is set on the air intake.
 So check photos.

 The base acrylic colours used here